When Dan Walton, co-owner of the Portland, OR based Pilates studio Studio Blue launched his Website in 2007, he faced a frustrating problem.

 “I like to write and figured I could do this.
 That’s why I took a course,” said Walton.
 “I figure I saved about $5,000 doing it myself.”

 DIY SEO copywriting is becoming the option for small and medium-sized businesses that need to be easily found in the search engines.
 According to Heather Lloyd-Martin, CEO of SuccessWorks, a firm specializing in SEO copywriting training, “It’s a smart move for companies to learn how to write their own Website copy.
 That way, they don’t have to pay someone $50 – $500 per page to write it for them.

-Lloyd-Martin released her online Small Business SEO Copywriting Training course to help companies bring their SEO copywriting in-house.
+Lloyd-Martin released her SEO Copywriting Certification training course to help companies bring their SEO copywriting in-house.
 Although she insists that SEO copywriting is easy to learn, Lloyd-Martin does have some practical advice for time-strapped business owners:

 - Set a writing schedule.
 It’s easy to figure that you’ll write something “when things calm down.”
 Plan to spend a set amount of time each day working on your Website and stick to your schedule.

 - Check out other Websites and figure out what you like and don’t like about their Web pages.
 That will give you an idea how to write for your site.

 - Ask for input from customers, friends — even family members.
 Learn what they love about your service.
 Ask them to review your first writing drafts.
 Their advice can help you see your site (and your writing) with new eyes.

 Today, Walton is planning a site redesign, which includes a blog, more site content and even a Twitter campaign.
 “It’s great to know that I can do this myself,”he says.
 “It’s saved me a lot of money.”